lelandbatey/configDebDev/README.md

 Configuration Files
 ===================

-This is my unified set of configuration files that I use for my Debian-based development environment.
+This is my unified set of configuration files that I use for my Debian-based development environment (basically it's a dotfiles repo).

 Prerequisites
 -------------